AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-delete-project.md

 ---
 description: Deletes a project from a company.
 The links between the assets and the project are broken, but the assets are not deleted from IPS.
-seo-description: Deletes a project from a company.
-The links between the assets and the project are broken, but the assets are not deleted from IPS.
-seo-title: deleteProject

 solution: Experience Manager
 title: deleteProject
-uuid: 0915066f-2106-4cbc-a68a-f149810c24f8

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---